Children's Health Insurance Program (CHIP)

 Letters and Testimony reflect the Association's position(s) on specific bills, regulations, and other policy issues, and are based on the major policies and positions (PDF) adopted by the ADA House of Delegates.

-- April 28, 2014—Coalition letter urging congressional leaders to extend funding authority for the Children's Health Insurance Program (CHIP) to operate beyond October 1, 2015.
+- February 24, 2015—Coalition letter (PDF) urging congressional leaders to provide a four year funding extension for the Children's Health Insurance Program (CHIP).

 Action for Dental Health